Anish-chaudhary-co/E-Commerce/README.md

 # ShopByMe – Ecommerce React App

-ShopByMe is a modern, responsive ecommerce web application built with React, Vite, and Tailwind CSS.
+ShopByMe is a modern, responsive E-commerce web application built with React, Vite, and Tailwind CSS.
 It features a modular component structure, category-based product browsing, a shopping cart, and a clean, user-friendly interface.

 ---